 Health parameters for entering camp

-Campers will be screened daily at drop off to meet the following health parameters:
+Campers should self-screen daily to meet the following health parameters:

 - The answer must be NO to the follow screening questions: